midtown-ai/glossary/glossary/p.md

   * [Pycaret] - A low-code machine learning library
   * [Pydantic] - Turn raw text into objects for validation and more.
   * [PyTorch] - A framework for deep learning
     * [PyTorch Geometric] - A framework for ML on graph
+    * [PyTorch Lightning] - An optimized version of PyTorch
   * [Seaborn] - for visualization
   * [TensorFlow] - a framework for deep learning developed by [Google]